 Olive (Kirkendall) (Thomas) Lyon (1837 - 1911), her son Freeman "Free" Thomas Jr, (1854 - 1916) and his daughter Jessie (1879 - ?), with Olive's mother Delilah (Gilmore) Kirkendall.
 In the family Bible this photo is annotated that the child was Free Thomas Jr. but that could not be correct -- he was born in 1854 and a photograph such as this was not possible until after the Civil War.
 Probably it was closer to 1883 -- Jessie appears to have been about 4.
 Olive Kirkendall and her first husband Freeman Thomas migrated west from Ohio sometime between the birth of Freeman Jr. and the 1860 census, when they are found in Coffey County, Kansas.
 Freeman Thomas Sr. apparently died in the mid-1870s as she remarried, to Saul Lyon, in the 1877 timeframe.
 Due to circumstances unknown to me, it appears that the Free Thomas Jr. family broke up before the 1900 census.
 In that year, his two children Jessie and Eugene are found living with Olive and Saul Lyon in Denver (Jefferson County), Colorado.
 Free Thomas Jr. remarried about 1903 to the widow Caroline K. Coyle, according to the 1910 census, Eugene, Oregon.
 He died there in Eugene in 1916 and is buried along with his mother in the Eugene Pioneer Cemetery, in unmarked graves.

 Arch Rodgers, Carl Kirkendall, Earl Wendell, Olive (Kirkendall) Rodgers, Louella Kirkendall, Elizabeth (Fisher) Kirkendall (Frank's wife), Olive (Rodgers) Wendell, Eliza Rodgers, Frank Kirkendall, Hazel (Woods) Kirkendall (wife of James F.), and James F. "Kirk" Kirkendall.
 Olive and Earl Wendell are the children, dating this photo to about 1929.
-Interesting, of Olive (Kirkendall) Rodgers' 5 brothers, these three were all shoe salesmen.
+Interestingly, of Olive (Kirkendall) Rodgers' 5 brothers, these three were all shoe salesmen.